 It is one of the most used techniques in the art of engraving.
-The plate can be in copper, zinc, brass or iron, in this technique the groove is not obtained directly as in the burin engraving, but is produced by an acid.
-After covering the metal plate with a wax, the artist makes his drawing with a pointed instrument, removing the wax in some places.
-At the end of this work, the plate is immersed in the acid in order for it to affect the metal, this procedure is called etching.
-If the artist wants some signs to be more marked, he reimmers the plate in the acid after having covered with wax the grooves that he no longer wants to affect.
-The wax is then removed with a solvent, the artist then makes the ink penetrate into the engraved parts and removes the excess with a piece of cloth.
-A sheet of cotton paper is placed on top of the matrix thus prepared, and both are passed under the pressure of a press.
-This operation allows to transfer the ink of the plate on the sheet of paper, the part engraved on the sheet will be a little in relief.
+The plate can be made of copper, zinc, brass or iron, in this technique the groove is not obtained directly as in burin engraving, but is produced by an acid.
+After covering the metal plate with a wax, the artist draws his drawing with a pointed instrument, removing the wax in some places.
+Once this work has been completed, the plate is immersed in acid in order for it to attack the metal, this procedure is called etching.
+If the artist wants some marks to be more marked, he re-immerses the plate in the acid after covering the grooves he no longer wishes to affect with wax.
+The wax is then removed with a solvent, the artist then makes the ink penetrate the engraved parts and removes the excess with a piece of cloth.
+A sheet of cotton paper is placed over the matrix thus prepared, and both are passed under the pressure of a press.
+This operation allows you to transfer the ink from the plate onto the sheet of paper, the part engraved on the sheet will be slightly raised.

-A process similar to etching, to which it is often associated and with which tonal effects similar to watercolor are obtained.
-The engraver covers the plate with a fine quartz and asphalt powder, which is welded to the bottom when the plate is heated.
-By immersing the plate in the acid it will penetrate between the grains, slightly corroding the metal.
+Process similar to etching, with which it is often associated and with which tonal effects similar to watercolor are obtained.
+The engraver coats the plate with a fine powder of quartz and asphalt, which bonds to the bottom when the plate is heated.
+Immersing the plate in acid will penetrate the grains, slightly corroding the metal.
 The intensity of the tones depends on the quantity and timing of the etchings.

-The tool used to engrave the copper plate is the burin, which is a thin quadrangular steel tool that ends with a sharp point with an oblique section, its handle is made in such a way as to allow the artist to exert strong pressure on the metal.
-The burin, by engraving the copper, raises thin metal sheets, called barbs.
-These are carefully removed with the scraper to obtain a sharp and clean mark characteristic of this technique.
+The tool used to engrave the copper plate is the burin, which is a thin quadrangular steel tool that ends in a cutting point with an oblique section, its handle is made in such a way as to allow the artist to exert strong pressure on the metal.
+The burin, by engraving the copper, raises thin sheets of metal, called barbs.
+These are carefully removed with a scraper to obtain a sharp and clean mark characteristic of this technique.

 This technique is usually combined with etching.
 The engraver traces the design on the copper with a very pointed steel tool, the groove thus created gives rise to small metal curls, called beards.
 These remain on the sides of the incision and are not removed with the scraper as in the burin technique.
 Once the plate is inked, the ink held by the very thin metal beards will give the print those velvety tones that are the merit of this technique.
 The beards are very delicate and the press presses them quickly so that, generally, after about twenty impressions, the prints lose their characteristic "soft" effect.

-Carborundum engraving is a technique - developed by Henri Goetz - which consists in gluing a powder of very hard silicon carbide grains on the matrix by drawing shapes and combining the size of the grains and the density of their distribution before paste them.
+Carborundum etching is a technique - developed by Henri Goetz - which consists in gluing a powder of very hard grains of silicon carbide onto the matrix by drawing shapes and combining the caliber of the grains and the density of their distribution before glue them.
 This technique, which can be used with other engraving techniques, enhances the color and gives a great plastic richness of materials and shapes.

-Invented in 1796 by the German Aloys Senefelder, this printing technique exploits the incompatibility between water and grease on a flat surface of a limestone (from the Greek lithos , stone).
-This support allows you to perform a drawing with great fluency.
-The artist draws directly on the plate with a pencil whose lead is made up of a very greasy amalgam.
-Then the matrix is moistened with water and subsequently inked by a roller: the ink, which is greasy, is rejected by the wet areas and adheres only to those drawn.
+Invented in 1796 by the German Aloys Senefelder, this printing technique exploits the incompatibility between water and fat on a flat surface of a limestone (from the Greek lithos , stone).
+This support allows you to make a drawing with great fluency.
+The artist draws directly on the plate with a pencil whose lead is composed of a very greasy amalgam.
+Then the matrix is moistened with water and subsequently inked using a roller: the ink, which is greasy, is repelled by the wet areas and adheres only to those drawn.
 A sheet of paper is superimposed on the matrix, which when pressed with a roller will absorb the ink.
-At each subsequent copy, the plate must be wet and re-inked.
-For color lithographs different plates drawn separately and colored each with a different color are used.
-For convenience, the stone can be replaced by a zinc or aluminum plate.
+With each subsequent copy the plate must be wetted and inked again.
+For color lithographs, several plates are used that are drawn separately and each colored with a different color.
+For reasons of convenience, the stone can be replaced by a zinc or aluminum plate.

 Born in China around the year 1000, it is a flat printing technique and is based on the principle of stencil techniques.
-The matrix is made up of a canvas with a fine and resistant texture like silk (more recently cotton and nylon are also used) which is stretched on a frame by placing a sheet of paper on it.
+The matrix consists of a canvas with a fine and resistant texture such as silk (more recently cotton and nylon have also been used) which is stretched over a frame by placing a sheet of paper on it.

-The ink sprayed or brushed on the surface towards the fabric passes to the paper.
-To obtain the desired design, special masks can be cut out which, placed on the back of the matrix canvas, will prevent the ink from passing to the other side and therefore from appearing on the paper; or make drawings with waterproof paints and glues that will obstruct the passage where traced.
-The methods of masking are actually infinite, as are the effects that can be obtained.
+The ink sprayed or brushed on the surface of the fabric passes on to the paper.
+To obtain the desired design, special masks can be cut out which, resting on the canvas-matrix, will prevent the ink from passing to the other side and therefore appearing on the paper; or make drawings with waterproof paints and glues that will block the passage where traced.
+The methods for masking are actually infinite, as are the effects that can be obtained.

-The copies obtained will be monochromatic, but using as many matrices for as many colors as desired, the same sheet will be imprinted several times, thus obtaining polychromatic serigraphy.
+The copies obtained will be monochromatic, but using as many matrices for as many colors as desired, the same sheet will be impressed several times, thus obtaining polychromatic serigraphy.
 In addition to paper, the supports used for screen printing may vary and may not necessarily be flat (cardboard, fabric, metal, glass, wood, etc.).

 Are to be considered original prints (xilography, burin, puntasecca, etching, aquatint, lithography, screen printing, etc.) the proofs drawn in black and in color from one or more plates conceived by the artist himself, whatever the technique used to make them.